cloudflare/python-cloudflare-cli4/README.rst

     record2.example.com.
 300 IN  AAAA    2001:d8b::2
     $

-The **jq -r** option is used to convert newlines and tabs within the JSON response data.
 The egrep is used for documentation brevity.

 This can also be done via Python code with the following example.